jflude/lancaster/README.md

 	grower [-v] STORAGE-FILE NEW-STORAGE-FILE NEW-BASE-ID NEW-MAX-ID \
 		   NEW-VALUE-SIZE NEW-PROPERTY-SIZE NEW-QUEUE-CAPACITY

+    deleter [-v] STORAGE-FILE

-These are utility programs to show and modify a storage.
+These are utility programs to show, modify or delete a storage.

 INSPECTOR if given the -a option outputs the attribute values of a storage, such as the size of a record within it, the size of its change queue, the description